 Impaired bicycling is illegal.
 In the past, it was not.
-But in this case, the word "motor" was removed from the first sentence before the word "vehicle" so it is now illegal to ride a bicycle in North Carolina when one of the following conditions are met.
+But in this case, in 2006, the word "bicycle" was removed from the exceptions listed at the end of the statute, so it is now illegal to ride a bicycle in North Carolina when one of the following conditions is met.